vefunder/protocol-research-review/articles/liquity/bLUSD Risk Assessment thread.md

 A 3% fee collected from the bonders at the time of chicken in is used to incentivize the LPs.

-Initially, when there is low liquidity on the bLUSD-LUSD3CRV pool, bLUSD sell pressure can impact the price of bLUSD in a negative way incurring an impermanent loss.
+Initially, when there is low liquidity on the bLUSD-LUSD3CRV pool, bLUSD sell pressure can impact the price of bLUSD in a negative way, incurring an impermanent loss.

 3/13